jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (b) provide the Commissioner with the following:
     (i) evidence from the NZQA verifying that the borrower's course is study at postgraduate or undergraduate level; and (ii) evidence from the borrower's overseas education provider verifying that the borrower is enrolled full-time in the course verified by the NZQA.
-(2) In this clause, study at postgraduate or undergraduate level means study that is assessed by the NZQA as being equivalent to level 7, 8, 9, or 10 on the New Zealand Register of Quality Assured Qualifications developed by the NZQA under section 452(1)﻿(c) of the Education and Training Act 2020.
+(2) In this clause, study at postgraduate or undergraduate level means study that is assessed by the NZQA as being equivalent to level 7, 8, 9, or 10 on the New Zealand Qualifications and Credentials Framework developed by the NZQA under section 452(1)﻿(c) of the Education and Training Act 2020.

 ### 8 Condition to full-time overseas study under formal exchange programme or formal agreement application
 (1) A borrower who makes an application under section 25(1)﻿(h) must— (a) be undertaking study that—
     (i) the borrower is enrolled in with a New Zealand tertiary education provider; and (ii) if it is completed successfully, will count towards a qualification offered by a New Zealand tertiary education provider; and
-    (iii) is assessed by the NZQA as being equivalent to level 7 or above on the New Zealand Register of Quality Assured Qualifications developed by the NZQA under section 452(1)﻿(c) of the Education and Training Act 2020; and
+    (iii) is assessed by the NZQA as being equivalent to level 7 or above on the New Zealand Qualifications and Credentials Framework developed by the NZQA under section 452(1)﻿(c) of the Education and Training Act 2020; and
     (iv) is full-time and undertaken overseas as part of either— (A) a formal exchange programme approved by the New Zealand Government; or (B) a formal agreement between a New Zealand tertiary education provider and an overseas tertiary provider; and